Preboarding: 8 Steps To Deliver An Awesome Experience

 Posted by Chris Platts on 6 August 2020

-Investing in creating an excellent preboarding process is just as important as onboarding your new employees when it comes to improving new hire performance and reducing attrition.
+Investing in creating an excellent preboarding process is just as important as onboarding your new employees to improve new hire performance and reduce attrition.

 Candidates are applying for more jobs than ever before.
 As such it’s more likely that your candidate may still be engaged in other recruitment processes even after they’ve accepted a position with you.
 Effective pre-boarding minimises the risk of candidates accepting but not starting with your company.

-In recent years, employers have had to up their game; not only do you need to overt your candidate’s eyes away from other opportunities, but you also have to lay the right groundwork to keep them there.
+In recent years, employers have had to up their game.
+Not only do you need to attract your candidate’s attention away from other opportunities, but you also have to lay the right groundwork to keep them there.

 It pays to hold on to your employees; let’s look at some facts: